softwareliberationarmy/the_rust_programming_language/README.md

 * `cargo update` - updates all dependencies using semver dependency rules (e.g. if I have a dependency version 0.8.5 specified, and there is a version 0.8.6 and a version 0.9.0, the system will upgrade to version 0.8.6)
 * `cargo doc --open` generates documentation on all of the dependencies installed and opens it in the default browser

+## Data Types

+### Integer

+* numeric, no fractional value
+* signed and unsigned; 8, 16, 32, 64, and 128-bit
+* default is i32
+* `isize` and `usize` are signed and unsigned values that are 32 or 64 bit, depending on the computer architecture
+* overflow
+  * in debug mode, program panics and exits if overflow encountered
+  * in release mode, no error, value wraps around
+  * specific methods for wrapping (wraps), checked (returns None), overflowing (val + bool), and saturating (stays at min or max)
+* int / int truncates towards zero (e.g. -5 / 3 returns -1)

+### Floating Point

+* f32 and f64, default is f64
+* always signed

+### Booleans

+* true or false, stored as one byte

+### Characters

+* 4 bytes long, represents a Unicode scalar value
+* accented characters, emoji, asian characters can all be stored in character